Stop Aquatic Hitchhikers!

 Invasives can also be put into our waters by individuals who are not aware of the environmental and economic damages these nuisance plants and animals can cause.
 Never release plants, fish or animals into a body of water unless they came out of that body of water.
 It’s the law!

-It is illegal to transport, import, purchase, propagate, sell or distribute 14 species of non-native aquatic plants in N.H.
-Among the 14 species, variable milfoil is the most abundant and problematic invasive aquatic plant in N.H.
+RSA 487: 16-c states it is illegal to transport, import, purchase, propagate, sell, or distribute 14 species of non-native aquatic plants in New Hampshire.
+Among the 14 species, variable milfoil is the most abundant and problematic invasive aquatic plant in New Hampshire.

 Nonnative invasive animals are also a growing concern in New Hampshire.
 Zebra mussels and quagga mussels can attach to boat hulls and clog water intake systems.
 They are not here yet—it is extremely important to keep them out of New Hampshire waters.

 Asian clams are already present in the lower Merrimack River and several ponds; they compete with native mussels for space and food.